Keynote speaker Jason Williams‘s talk will be a joint BOSC/Education COSI keynote.

 - Bioinformatics Open Source Project Reports (about new or existing projects)

-- Open and interoperable ontologies (joint session with Bio-Ontologies)
+- Open Ontologies and Tools (joint session with Bio-Ontologies)

 Sponsorships from companies and organizations help to defray some of our costs and enable us to offer registration fee waivers for some presenters.
 Below are the sponsors from 2021.
 Thanks to their generous support, we were able to grant free registration to 20 participants at BOSC 2021, offer honoraria to keynote speakers, and cover other expenses.

-If you’re interested in sponsoring BOSC 2022, please see our sponsorships page!
+If you’re interested in sponsoring BOSC 2022, please see our sponsors page!

 BOSC 2022 Platinum Sponsors